Stomach Surgeries

 Laparoscopic Partial Gastrectomy

-- Usually performed for benign or low grade tumours such as lipase or gastrointestinal stromal tumour (GIST)
+- Usually performed for benign or low grade tumours such as gastrointestinal stromal tumour (GIST)

 Laparoscopic sleeve gastrectomy